 Differences between Cashmere and Merino Wool

-Both are appreciated for their quality, softness and ability to retain heat, but they have characteristics and differences that make them unique.
+Both are appreciated for their quality, softness, and ability to retain heat, but they have characteristics and differences that make them unique.

-In this article, we will explore the main differences between cashmere and merino wool, analyzing their origins, properties and uses.
+In this article, we will explore the main differences between cashmere and merino wool, analyzing their origins, properties, and uses.

 1. Origin and Provenance

-2. Characteristics of Fibers
+2. Fiber Characteristics

 3. Thermoregulation and Comfort